 Usually a painkiller or analgesic disturbs the digestive systems and may produce burning sensation.
 Does the intake of Morpheme Shallaki also produce the same effect?

 Usually, drugs like Non-steroidal anti-inflammatory drugs - NSAIDS disturb the intestines microflora and also gastric mucosa is irritated, which leads to burning sensation and other symptoms.
 However, Morpheme Shallaki is a product that contains pure and natural ingredients.
-Although Shallaki has analgesic property, it will not disturb gastric mucosa or microflora.
+Although Shallaki has analgesic property, it will not have any side-effects.

 Are there products that can be combined with Shallaki to get faster relief from pain?

-Morpheme Shallaki is itself a wonderful herb that can provide respite from joint pain.
+Morpheme Shallaki is itself a wonderful herb.
 However, you include other potent Morpheme products like Arthcare Capsules, Guggulu and Ginger.

 What causes joint pain?

 The ends of two bones form a joint.
 They are connected to each other with ligaments.
 Smooth and soft tissue, known as cartilage, encases the ends of the bones in the joints.
 The cartilage prevents friction during joint movements.
 The synovial fluid, present between the bone ends, acts as a cushion, preventing friction and wear and tear of the joint bones and tissues.

 Movement is facilitated by the different joints of the bodies.
 The joints located in the limbs are involved in walking, sitting, bending and grasping objects.
 Hence, when any of these joints are diseased, our movements become severely limited.